-Start Date 4/2013 10/2013 10/2013 10/2013 4/2016 7/2016 All EPMs canceled per CMS final rule (published 12/1/2017).
+Start Date 4/2013 10/2013 10/2013 10/2013 10/2018 4/2016 7/2016 All EPMs canceled per CMS final rule (published 12/1/2017).
 CR model canceled per CMS final rule (published 12/1/2017).
 Number of Beneficiary Episodes 240,960 episodes (years 1 and 2) 242,000 episodes (years 1 and 2) 35,000 episodes (years 1 and 2) 7,682 episodes (years 1 and 2) Not yet available.
 Not yet available.
+Not yet available.
 Not applicable - canceled.
 Not applicable - canceled.
-Key Results Medicare Spending (Savings/Cost) Over the first two years, aggregate Medicare savings totaled \$10 million relative to a control group-attributable mostly to discounted Medicare payments to hospitals.
+Key Results Medicare Spending (Savings/ Cost) Over the first two years, aggregate Medicare savings totaled \$10 million relative to a control group-attributable mostly to discounted Medicare payments to hospitals.
 Notably, Medicare spending on care following hospitalizations was higher for BPCI episodes than the comparison group.
 Most hospital participants withdrew.
 In the first two years, relative to comparison groups, the Model 2 BPCI participants had statistically significant Medicare savings per 90-day episode for 1 of 23 clinical groups (major joint replacement of lower extremities-mostly hip and knee).
 No statistical difference in other 22 clinical groups.
-In the first two years, relative to comparison groups, Model 3 BPCI participants had statistically significant Medicare savings per 90-day episode for 2 of 14 clinical groups (major joint replacement of lower extremities-mostly hip and knee-and congestive heart failure).
+In the first two years, relative to comparison groups, Model 3 BPCI participants had statistically significant Medicare savings per 90-day episode for 2 of 14 clinical groups (major joint replacement of lower extremities- mostly hip and knee-and congestive heart failure).
 No statistical difference in other 12 clinical groups.
 In the first two years, there was no statistical difference in perepisode spending between Model 4 BPCI participants and comparison groups.
 Only two clinical groups had enough sample size for analysis.
+Not yet available.
 In the first year, 48% of hospitals (382/800) received "reconciliation payments" indicating that their Medicare spending was below benchmark.
 Reconciliation payments totaled \$37.6 million, averaging \$1,134 per episode.
 No spending info is available for hospitals that did not receive reconciliation payments.
 Not yet available.
 Not applicable - canceled.
 Not applicable - canceled.
 Quality of Care Over the first two years, no significant differences in quality between BPCI episodes and comparison group.
-In the first two years, across all Model 2 clinical episodes with sufficient sample size, there were few statistically significant differences in quality relative to comparison groups, for both claims-based and survey-based measures.
-In the first two years, for some clinical groups, unplanned readmission rates, emergency department use, and mortality were higher for BPCI SNF participants than control groups.
-In contrast, functional improvements were greater for BPCI SNF participants, but not home health participants.
-Minimal differences were noted on patient-reported quality measures, relative to In the first two years, the rate of unplanned readmissions declined more for BPCI participants for major joint replacements of lower extremities (hip/knee) relative to a comparison group, but minimal difference and mixed results noted for most other claims- and surveybased measures.
-Results are limited by small sample size.
+In the first two years, across all Model 2 clinical episodes with sufficient sample size, there were few statistically significant differences in quality relative to comparison groups, for both claims-based and In the first two years, for some clinical groups, unplanned readmission rates, emergency department use, and mortality were higher for BPCI SNF participants than control groups.
+In contrast, functional improvements In the first two years, the rate of unplanned readmissions declined more for BPCI participants for major joint replacements of lower extremities (hip/knee) relative to a comparison group, but minimal difference and Not yet available.
 Among hospitals that received reconciliation payments, 39% were classified in the "excellent" quality category; 53% in "good"; 8% in "acceptable"; and 0% in "below acceptable."
 No quality info is available for hospitals that did not receive reconciliation payments.
 Not yet available.
 Not applicable - canceled.
 Not applicable - canceled.